-Because of strict quality controls, Purina was the only pet food manufacturer that did not have their foods recalled 3 years ago.
+Because of strict quality controls, Purina the only pet food manufacturer that I trust.
 Pro Plan and ONE are their top quality brands with real meat as the first ingredient.

 Remember whenever changing foods to transition in the new food by mixing it with the old for 10 days so as not to cause upset to the digestive tract.
-An adult Pro Plan formula such as PP Chicken Shredded Blends or PP Sm Bites Lamb will be suitable when they go off the puppy.
+An adult Pro Plan formula such as grain free PP Chicken & EGG or PP Sm Bites Lamb will be suitable when they go off the puppy.

 Should your dog develop any kind of skin irritations and severe scratching-please consult your breeder first for advise since she may have other dogs in her line that have the same allergies and can steer you in the right direction.

-Many vets are prone to give steroids, cortisone & Derm Caps to “band aid” the problem instead of treating the source which is either food or environmental
+Many general veterinarians are prone to give steroids, cortisone & Derm Caps to “band aid” the problem instead of treating the source which is either food or environmental

 (airborne) allergies.
-Unless you have your dog tested for antigens you will not know what is causing the allergic reactions.
+Unless you have your dog tested for antigens, preferably by a DVM Dermatologist, you will not know what is causing the allergic reactions.